saileerane4/Comparing-Page-Rank-Algorithms/README.md

 ## Description:

--Created a user interface to accept the user query input and display the results similar to Googles search engine -After the query is entered by the user, top 10 results along with a small snippet containing the query words.
+Created a user interface to accept the user query input and display the results similar to Googles search engine

+After the query is entered by the user, top 10 results along with a small snippet containing the query words.

--The user will have two options of using either a default Solr indexing or Page rank algorithm.
+The user will have two options of using either a default Solr indexing or Page rank algorithm.

 ## Steps followed: